-- The DRPC shall review matters as required by law, regulation or agreement.
+- The DRPC shall review and approve matters as required by law, regulation or agreement.

 - The DRPC or its Chairman shall meet not less than annually with the Compensation & Management Development Committee of the Board to assist that committee in its review of the Firm’s compensation practices, including policies with respect to the compensation of risk professionals, and the relationship among risk, risk management and compensation in light of the Firm’s objectives, including its safety and soundness and the avoidance of compensation practices that would encourage excessive risk taking.

-A. The DRPC shall, with respect to credit risk, market risk, principal risk, liquidity risk, country risk and model risk, operational risk, and compliance risk including fiduciary risk, and the governance frameworks or policies for risk identification, risk appetite, reputational risk, and conduct risk:
+A. The DRPC shall, with respect to credit risk, market risk, investment risk, liquidity risk, country risk, estimations and model risk, operational risk, and compliance risk including fiduciary risk, and the governance frameworks or policies for risk identification, risk appetite, reputational risk, and conduct risk:

 - Approve the Firm’s Risk Appetite Policy and annually review and approve any material changes to such policy.
 Approve such policies as may be designated by the DRPC as Primary Risk Policies, and annually review and approve any material changes to such policies.